danluu/post-mortems/README.md

 [Sentry](http://blog.getsentry.com/2015/07/23/transaction-id-wraparound-in-postgres.html).
 Sentry was down for most of the US working day due transaction ID Wraparound in Postgres.

 [Spotify](https://labs.spotify.com/2013/06/04/incident-management-at-spotify/).
 Lack of exponential backoff in a microservice caused a cascading failure, leading to notable service degradation.

+[Stack Exchange](http://stackstatus.net/post/115305251014/outage-postmortem-march-31-2015).
+Enabling StackEgg for all users resulted in heavy load on load balancers and consequently, a DDoS.

 [Strava](http://engineering.strava.com/the-upload-outage-of-july-29-2014/).
 Hit the signed integer limit on a primary key, causing uploads to fail.